 |

-Current DescriptionAs the visual quality of games has improved, more attention has been given to other aspects of a game to increase the feeling of reality during gameplay and distinguish it from its competitors.
-One of the most rapidly growing fields is physical simulation, as shown by discussion boards, the latest games, and a recent burst of articles and papers.
+Current DescriptionAs the quality of games has improved, more attention has been given to all aspects of a game to increase the feeling of reality during gameplay and distinguish it from its competitors.
+Mathematics provides much of the groundwork for this improvement in realism.
+And a large part of this improvement is due to the addition of physical simulation.
 Creating such a simulation may appear to be a daunting task, but given the right background it is not too difficult, and can add a great deal of realism to animation systems, and interactions between avatars and the world.
-This tutorial deepens the approach of the previous years' Essential Math for Games Programmers, by focusing in on this topic of physical simulation.
-It, like the previous tutorial, provides a toolbox of techniques for programmers interested in creating physics engines, with references and links for those looking for more information.
-The focus of the course is to study the simulation pipeline and show how problems along the way can be solved and optimized using standard 3D mathematical concepts and engineering know-how.
-Topics include rigid body dynamics, verlet and implicit integration methods, constraint systems, collision detection, collision response, rag doll and IK systems.
-Potential special topics include dynamic destruction, fluid dynamics and using GPUs to improve simulation performance.
-Sample code libraries and examples are provided.
-Current MaterialsSlidesFully updated versions of the slides and sample code used to present the tutorial at GDC 2008 are as follows:
+This tutorial deepens the approach of the previous years' Essential Math for Games Programmers, by spending one day on general math topics, and one day focusing in on the topic of physical simulation.
+It, like the previous tutorials, provides a toolbox of techniques for programmers, with references and links for those looking for more information.
+Topics for the various incarnations of this tutorial can be found below.
+Sample code libraries and examples are provided for certain talks.
+Current MaterialsSlidesThe latest available versions of the slides for the math tutorials at GDC 2015 are as follows:

 See below for further materials from past years that may be useful.
 The code samples in particular contain code for simple dynamics and collision.
-Past MaterialsFully updated versions of the slides and sample code used to present the tutorial at GDC 2007 are as follows:
+Past MaterialsPresentations for the math tutorials at GDC 2014 are as follows:

 Fully updated versions of the slides and sample code used to present the tutorial at GDC 2006 are as follows: